-Our SEND data tells us that as of January 2024 out of a total number of 3503 children and young people who had an EHC Plan:
+Our SEND data tells us that as of January 2024 out of a total number of 3502 children and young people who had an EHC Plan:

-- 14% of the CYP with an EHC plan issued by Hillingdon attend maintained (maintained means they are funded by LBH) special schools, which is below the national average of 15% and is 2% lower than in previous year despite growth in number of EHC plans. - 10% of the CYP with an EHC plan issued by Hillingdon attend INMSS schools, which is higher the national average of 7% and is 1% lower by than in previous year despite growth in number of EHC plans.
+- 14% of the CYP with an EHC plan issued by Hillingdon attend maintained (maintained means they are funded by LBH) special schools, which is below the national average of 15% and is 2% lower than in previous year despite growth in number of EHC plans. - 10% of the CYP with an EHC plan issued by Hillingdon attend INMSS schools, which is higher than the national average of 7% and is 1% lower than in previous year despite growth in number of EHC plans.

-We are developing our Commissioning Strategy to increase the available maintained provision in the Borough and reduce the reliance of the Independent School sector.
+We are developing our Commissioning Strategy to increase the available maintained provision in the Borough and reduce reliance on the Independent School sector.
 This will be achieved through an increase in the specialist provision available within mainstream schools with an SRP or DU and working with our Post 16 colleges to provide a wider offer that will support our children and young people.

-The implementation of greater engagement and monitoring of providers will drive up performance and improve outcomes for children and young people and identify how we can continue to improve our education offer to meet any emerging needs.
+The implementation of greater engagement and monitoring of providers will drive up performance and improve outcomes for children and young people and identify how we can continue to improve our education offer to meet emerging needs.
 This will be complimented by the introduction of a Brokerage and Commissioning function within the service which will ensure that the most appropriate provision is identified to meet the needs of children and young people, based on evidence and availability, and will support further market development.

-The new Brokerage and Commissioning team will also enable to Council to identify and commission additional early help and preventative support and services that will prevent or reduce the need for more specialist services by providing the right support at the right time.
 A new Dynamic Purchasing System has already been delivered to support children and young people who are unable to access a mainstream curriculum for a range of needs, and work is underway to jointly commission a new Mediation contract with other London Boroughs.